bra1nDump/ai-task-vscode/documents/backlog.md

 - Editing is happening not in the original tab group, but in the group with the notebook.
 We should keep the notebook visible and open the files in the original group.
 I think this can be accessed from tabs api.
 Search tabs in the codebase.

 ## If we have time
+- Allow writing custom tasks in the notebook and actually running file editing on those
+- There is some command @command:notebook.action.toggleNotebookStickyScroll (open command pallet and explore "Notebook: " commands).
+No idea what this does, but might help with keeping the bottom part visible

+## Later - after the demo
 - When adding a task in a followup - include the output of the non-editing commands in the context.
   - This is useful if the user asks a question and when they like the answer (code related) they can run a task to apply them to the code instead of copy pasting and having to specify the same task
   - This will also give better overall results because the prompt is easier when generating initial code suggestions - no mulit file edit.
 Next the multi-file edit can just focus on applying the known changes to the code - harder to fuck up
-- There is some command @command:notebook.action.toggleNotebookStickyScroll (open command pallet and explore "Notebook: " commands).
-No idea what this does, but might help with keeping the bottom part visible
+- Output markdown flickers - we should replace output with actual markdown cells so we can edit them inrementally to avoid this

 # Later